-Serve with polenta, pasta, garlic mashed potatoes, or risotto!
+Serve with polenta, pasta, risotto or even garlic mashed potatoes!
 Pour the rich sauce all over!

-If you would like to pin this recipe on Pinterest, I’d love you more if you’d use this vertical photo collage!
+If you would like to pin this recipe on Pinterest, I’d be grateful if you’d pin the image above!

 - 4 - 5-lb. boneless chuck roast